pallets/click/docs/documentation.md

 arguments in the command docstring, especially when you want to describe them in the main help text by name.

+The section shows up as soon as one argument of the command has a `help`.
+It then lists every argument, so it always matches the usage line.
+Arguments with no `help` are listed with an empty description.

 A brief example:

 ```{eval-rst}